namurphy/pytest-tutorial/tutorial.md

 ## Exceptions

-An exception is an error that happens when Python code is being executed.
+An **exception** is an error that happens when Python code is being executed.
 An example is a `ZeroDivisionError`.

 ```pycon
 >>> 1 / 0
 ```

-We can raise our own exceptions,
+We can raise our own exceptions with `raise`, like a `ValueError`,

 ```pycon
 >>> raise ValueError